kasrajb/store-navigator/backend/README.md

     "orientation": {"roll": -2.08, "pitch": -1.57, "yaw": -1.50}
   },
   "navigation_guidance": {
+    "clock_position": 1,
-    "direction": "ahead and to your right, approximately very close away", "distance": 0.02,
+    "clock_instruction": "Turn slightly right to face 1 o'clock.
+Then walk less than half a meter.", "direction": "ahead and to your right, approximately very close away", "distance": 0.02,
     "bearing": 22.7,